-Target setting is formulated from assessment results, National Curriculum levels, age expectations and individual children's targets, particularly for SEN and EAL.
-Children are expected to know and be able to discuss their targets, and progress towards them.
+Target setting is formulated from assessment results, age expectations and individual children's targets, particularly for SEN and EAL.
+Children are expected to know and be able to discuss their next steps and progress towards them.
 New targets are set each term or as necessary.
-These are selected using APP, NC targets, Clive Davies' materials or other published assessment grids.
+Children are guided through their feedback sessions either in pink highlighted sections of their work, through discussion with children or using IT to support marking and assessment.